smithclay/otlp2parquet/docs/deployment/cloudflare.md

 2.  **Configure `wrangler.toml`**:

-    Update `crates/otlp2parquet-cloudflare/wrangler.toml` to link point to a local instance of minio.
-See the `docker-compose.yml` for an example of starting a minio on port 9000.
+    Update `crates/otlp2parquet-cloudflare/wrangler.toml` to link point to a local instance of minio (start with docker-compose with the command `docker-compose up minio minio-init`).
 You can also point the worker to R2 using the R3 [S3-compatible API](https://developers.cloudflare.com/r2/api/s3/api/).

     ```toml
     # S3 region (use "auto" for R2, "us-east-1" for MinIO)